 - Now, you need to replace the values with information relevant to your certificate

 - C – enter the two-letter country code.
-You can get all the codes from here
+Here you can find the full list of country codes.

 - ST – enter the legal state or province of your organization.
 If not applicable, type the city name